Diving in the Red Sea

 Top Things to Do in Hilo, Hawaii

 A year ago, I was on my way to the South Pacific via Hawaii.
-I spent a week on the Big Island, of which three days were on the Hilo side.
-Now that visitors with a COVID check may travel to Hawaii, and it is a popular winter destination, I thought I’d write about things to do in Hilo.
+I spent a week on the Big Island, including three days in Hilo.
+Now that visitors with a COVID check may travel to Hawaii, and Hilo is a popular winter destination, I thought I’d write about things to do in Hilo.
 Find the list below:

 EXPLORE!